-It is recognized that some departments may want to address sea level rise on a larger sub-regional level rather than at a project level.
+Some departments may want to address sea level rise on a larger sub-regional level rather than at a project level.
 For those instances where sea level rise has been addressed at a larger sub-regional level, any future individual projects within the sub-region shall satisfy the requirements by reference to the sub-regional project.
 In these cases, the Guidance (and subsequent updates) should still be used to prepare Capital Plans, albeit at a larger or sub-regional level, and applied as individual projects are implemented.

 While primary responsibility for developing resilient Capital Plans resides within each department, the CPC and the City Administrator's Office (CAO) encourage and support collaborative planning across CCSF government.
 This Guidance facilitates the use of a common approach across all departments.
-The Guidance recommends using the same underlying science, tools (i.e., inundation maps), and methods, thereby increasing the potential for seamless collaboration and integration.
-This collaboration is most critical where infrastructure, and the adaptation plans needed to address the vulnerabilities of that infrastructure, cross departmental borders (see sidebars discussing Ocean Beach and the Bayside seawall).
+The Guidance recommends using the same underlying science, tools (i.e., inundation maps), and methods, thereby increasing the potential for seamless collaboration and